Listed below are some of the most often asked questions and their answers. Should you have a question not listed, please feel free to ask!

 1) When are the classes?

 Mondays & Wednesdays @ 9:00 AM, Friday & Saturdays @ 6:00 AM

 Classes range in length from 40-50 minutes.
 This includes an extended cool-down and stretch (which happens to be some of the students favorite part, so be sure to stick around)

 Class price will vary depending on how often you will attend.
 There are usually 13-16 classes/month, but I realize not everyone will be able to attend them all.
 We created the Pick-Your-Price Memberships for you to choose what will work best for you based on your availability and budget.

 4) Is there childcare?

 Childcare is only available Mondays and Wednesdays.
-Please refer to the Membership information on the Vibrant Fitness tab for cost.
+Please refer to the Membership information on the ACE Fitness tab for cost.
 Feel free to send along a snack if you desire.

 5) What type of workouts do you do?

 Each class is a total body workout.
 We do upper body, lower body, and core exercises.
 The class begins with a 5 minute warm-up, moves into the conditioning phase, and finishes with an extended cool-down.